eeyae8/docker_iot/To-Do.md

 4. MQTT communication and securing it.
 See Cloudflare's TLS approach (perhaps can use tunnels or https technology for mqtt?).

-5. Initialise mySQL, Portainer instances.
+5. Improve portainer and mysql.
+Basic initialisation done.